 How should we collect?

 During any part of this process, you may become overwhelmed by the range and volume of material.
-The collections managers at History Associates can help to identify and assess your collection.
+HAI’s collections managers can help to identify and assess your collection.
 We have assisted a number of museums and private institutions with object rehousing, research, documentation, and inventory of collections materials.
 Our team also specializes in database administration and standardization, and in developing standard operating procedures.
-History Associates can also provide exhibit, audiovisual, and interactive content development services.
-By discovering, documenting, and exhibiting your corporate collection, History Associates can help your company preserve its past and promote its legacy.
+HAI can also provide exhibit, audiovisual, and interactive content development services.
+By discovering, documenting, and exhibiting your corporate collection, we can help your company preserve its past and promote its legacy.